 I’m a Big 12 guy and I’d like to thank Deandre Washington for being such a fun player to watch these last 4 years.
 I hope he does well.
 Most had Washington either a 6 or 7th rounder; few had him in the 5th round; and a handful even had him going undrafted.

+This is a productive player who plays hard every play.
 He can catch and run and was a work horse back for the Red Raiders.
 He returned kicks as a freshman.
 Many scouts complained that Washington may be a system guy at Texas Tech.
 The Big 12 is known for bad defense and wild west offenses so some question his numbers.
 He’s also only 5’ 8” 205 and many scouts said he will struggle pass blocking.
 He is not a speed merchant but he’s fast enough and he’s tougher than he looks.

 6th Round: Cory James LB (194 Colorado St.)